swim

 3. (UK) A part of a stream much frequented by fish.

-4. A dance move of the 1960s in which the arms are moved in a freestyle swimming manner.
+4. A dance or dance move of the 1960s in which the arms are moved in imitation of various swimming strokes, such as freestyle, breaststroke, etc.

 swim (plural swims)